sharovik/devbot/README.md

 This is the fastest way of the project setup.
 1. [Clone the latest version](https://github.com/sharovik/devbot/releases/latest)
 2. Go to project directory
-3. Run `make install` - to install the event and create/init the database
-4. Run `make build` - to build chatbot binary for your system
+3. Run `make build` - to build chatbot binary for your system
-5. Start the bot:
+4. Start the bot:
 **For MacOS and Linux**
 ```
 ./bin/slack-bot-{YOUR_SYSTEM}